 The creation of a visual language is one of Hilliard’s main objectives when constructing his large-scale panels.
 Different than regular panoramas, Hilliard shoots each panel individually, allowing each image to contain it’s own unique exposure, composition, focal point and depth of field.
 Hilliard believes that every single image of a panorama is an actual separate moment, with shifting time and shifting focus; allowing the formation of a visual language, a form of storytelling.
 For Hilliard, each moment exist on it’s own, but also co-exist with the next one, becoming a residue of each other, connected by this visual language.
 This concept allows Hilliard to have control over the spectator’s view and also engage the viewer in the narrative.
 The analysis of each panel and then the picture as a whole prepares and helps the viewer to create a unified perspective of the scene.
 Hilliard’s work constantly plays with the idea of a bigger picture, and the variety of pieces that compose it, essential for the creation of strong meaning and a narrative.

 Focusing on intimate moments and relationships, Hilliard’s photographs are a continuous depiction of his experiences, life decisions, feelings and interactions throughout the four stages of life; a series of self-reflective pieces that allow the artist to express himself.
 Very interested in the nuances of masculinity, the artist focuses in the different kinds of intimacy between him and the people in his life, as well as the human relationships with different environments.
-Just like the middle panel at Rock Bottom, many of his other works also feature entire panels with no people.
 Due to his interest in photographing extremely personal moments, sexuality and nudity are constant elements in Hilliard’s pictures — always portrayed as a form of life celebration.
-Even though Hilliard’s photographs are autobiographical and self-reflective, his work fuses with fiction given that all of the photographs are staged and often feature scenes that are also relatable to the viewer’s personal life.

 With an original and unique technique, David Hilliard experiments with time and perspective by creating compositions made of three or more images that arranged together create a sharp, vibrant and visually appealing panorama view.
-Fusing his private life and fiction, Rock Bottom is a perfect example of a personal moment approached with such sensitivity and accuracy that becomes relatable to the viewer and it’s own life dynamics.
-Building meaning through composition, Rock Bottom is a metaphor of the correlation of emotional and physical distance as well as the human relationship with the environment.
+Fusing his private life and fiction, Rock Bottom is a perfect example of a personal moment approached with such sensitivity and accuracy that becomes relatable to the viewer's own life.